Welcome to MB Lawyers, Hertfordshire

 Professional Indemnity Insurance and General Regulation

-Maria Boulter of MB Lawyers is a solicitor authorised and regulated by the Solicitors Regulation Authority.
-MB Lawyers are required by the SRA to have professional indemnity insurance in place.
+I am a solicitor authorised and regulated by the Solicitors Regulation Authority.
+I am required by the SRA to have professional indemnity insurance in place.
 This insurance cover will insure you for the work carried out on your behalf.
-MB Lawyers covered for up to £2 million.
-A copy of MB Lawyers insurance policy is available on request and for inspection by you.
+I am covered up to £2 million.
+A copy of my insurance policy is available on request and for inspection by you.

 Exclusions and Limitations on Liability

-MB Lawyers liability in contract or tort or under statute or otherwise for any loss or damage suffered by you arising from or in connection with your matter and or service provided by MB Lawyers howsoever the loss or damage is caused including MB Lawyers negligence shall be limited in all circumstances to a maximum sum of £2 million.
-MB Lawyers shall have no liability in contract tort or under statute or otherwise for any loss of profit loss of business loss of goodwill failure to achieve anticipated savings or for any indirect or consequential loss.
+My liability in contract or tort or under statute or otherwise for any loss or damage suffered by you arising from or in connection with your matter and or service provided by me howsoever the loss or damage is caused including my negligence shall be limited in all circumstances to a maximum sum of £2 million.
+I shall have no liability in contract tort or under statute or otherwise for any loss of profit loss of business loss of goodwill failure to achieve anticipated savings or for any indirect or consequential loss.

 IT Maintenance

-This is undertaken by a third party contractor who may have access to your confidential information during the course of general IT maintenance.
-By instructing MB Lawyers you agree to this disclosure.
+This is undertaken by a third-party contractor who may have access to your confidential information during the course of general IT maintenance.
+By instructing me you agree to this disclosure.

 Financial Services Authority

-MB Lawyers is not authorised under the Financial Services Authority or under and Financial Services Legislation.
+I am not authorised under the Financial Services Authority or under and Financial Services Legislation.
+I give NO financial ,Tax and Trust advice.

 Client Confidentiality and Auditing

-All information you give to MB Lawyers is treated as confidential and will not be released to a third party without your authority unless required by law.
+All information you give to me is treated as confidential and will not be released to a third party without your authority unless required by law.

-You consent, unless we are told in writing otherwise, to your file being externally audited on a random basis by MB Lawyers’ accountant and or other party and to MB Lawyers disclosing for purposes of publicity or otherwise to third parties that MB Lawyers have provided services to you and the general nature of the matter.
+You consent, unless I am told in writing otherwise, to your file being externally audited on a random basis by my accountant and or other party and to me disclosing for purposes of publicity or otherwise to third parties that I have provided services to you and the general nature of the matter.

 Storage Disclosure and Retention of Documents

-MB Lawyers have a file retention policy.
-Factors considered include the risk of a claim from a particular matter type, the potential size of a claim on a particular matter, the limitation period that might apply and MB Lawyers’ obligations under the SRA Code of Conduct.
+I have a file retention policy.
+Factors considered include the risk of a claim from a particular matter type, the potential size of a claim on a particular matter, the limitation period that might apply and my obligations under the SRA Code of Conduct.

 Unless otherwise notified papers are retained Files are retained for six years for litigation, 12 years for property purchases, 6 years for property sales and until the age of 21 for matters involving a minor.
 After your matter is finished and destroyed automatically thereafter.
-MB Lawyers keep the originals of the papers you give and provide copies on request, subject to an administration fee of £30 and a copying fee of 25p per document.
+I keep the originals of the papers you give me and provide copies on request, subject to an administration of £30 and a copying fee of 25p per document.
 Documents can be stored both electronically and in hard form.
-As a result you transfer to MB Lawyers all rights of ownership that you have in letters and documents that MB Lawyers receive.
-MB Lawyers retain the copyright to any document created by MB Lawyers and may use this in the future subject to law and compliance with all regulations.
+As a result, you transfer to me all rights of ownership that you have in letters and documents that I receive.
+I retain the copyright to any document created by me and may use this in the future subject to law and compliance with all regulations.

-MB Lawyers may use external storage facilities and or external storage providers to store the files and documents.
-It may therefore take some time to retrieve documents and MB Lawyers will advise you accordingly.
+I may use external storage facilities and or external storage providers to store the files and documents.
+It may therefore take some time to retrieve documents, and I will advise you accordingly.

 Data Protection Act

-By instructing MB Lawyers you give consent to MB Lawyers holding and processing personal data for all lawful purposes in accordance with data protection principles.
+By instructing me you give consent to me holding and processing personal data for all lawful purposes in accordance with data protection principles.

 Privacy Policy/Notice

-Please see Privacy Notice to comply with GDPR since May 2018
+Please see the attached Privacy Notice to comply with GDPR since May 2018

 Cyber Risks

-Cyber fraud and cybercrime is on the increase.
+Cyber fraud and cybercrime are on the increase.
 Fraudsters actively target clients and firms.
 Using public Wi-Fi for email and social media may make you more vulnerable.
-To protect you MB Lawyers will not advise of new bank account details by email.
-MB Lawyers will ignore any email from you changing instructions without formal verification of instruction changes.
+To protect you I will not advise of new bank account details by email.
+I will ignore any email from you changing instructions without formal verification of instruction changes.

-Please be advised that if you don’t provide bank details face to face then MB Lawyers will use royal mail and telephone to verify the details.
+Please be advised that if you don’t provide bank details face to face then I will use royal mail and telephone to verify the details.

 Please be aware that faster online bank payments are not as secure or as easy to recall as CHAPS payments.